andrealacamera/logger_1/README.md

 ### How to use:
 - development: `npm run dev` (everything goes to the console)
-- production: `npm run build` (everything goes to /log/my-%DATE%.log file)
+- production: `npm run start` (everything goes to /log/my-%DATE%.log file)

 ### Packages: